-Nespresso Vertuo vs Original: Which one should you buy in 2021?
+Nespresso Vertuo vs Original: Which one should you buy today?

 Everyone has their own brewing method, and each method has its ups and downs.
 Whether you're a fan of classic filter coffee from a standard coffee machine or you're a single serve coffee, coffee pods type of person, each one has its appeal and drawbacks.